luckymanfinnley/dooropentech/README.md

 # Doors Hands-Free

 Opening doors without touching the doorknob or handle can reduce the risk of infection!
-This project is a part of [#CodeVSCovid19](https://www.codevscovid19.org/) hackaton organized in an effort to fight the current `COVID-19` crisis
+This project started as a part of [#CodeVSCovid19](https://www.codevscovid19.org/) hackaton organized in an effort to fight the current `COVID-19` crisis

 ## Challenge